liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-js-generator/02-installing-the-js-generator-and-creating-js-portlets.markdown

 and
 [Vue Application](/docs/7-2/appdev/-/knowledge_base/a/developing-a-vue-application)
 articles to learn how to use your existing Angular, React, and Vue apps in
-@product@.
+@sharepoint@.

 | **Note:** To use the Liferay JS Generator, you must have the Liferay JS
-| Portlet Extender activated in your @product@ instance.
+| Portlet Extender activated in your @sharepoint@ instance.
 It's activated by
 | default.
 You can confirm this by opening the Control Menu, navigating to the
 | *App Manager*, and searching for `com.liferay.frontend.js.portlet.extender`.